Utkagr/RTSMproject/regression/Twitter/README.md

 As we can see,all the coefficients lie in the confidence interval.

-Hence,our equation is <br />
-## MNAD = 0.39147901*PC1 + 0.04093860*PC2 + 0.02838228*PC3 + 0.32418139*PC4 + 0.26756121*PC5 + 0.12913215*PC6+0.01412517
+Hence,our equation is \# MNAD = 0.39147901*PC1 + 0.04093860 * PC2 + 0.02838228 \* PC3 + 0.32418139 \* PC4 + 0.26756121 \* PC5 + 0.12913215 \* PC6 + 0.01412517

-Now,let's get to the prediction part.
-For prediction,we should not use PCA on train and test separately as their variance is unequal which will result in different vector directions.
-Also,we should not combine the training and test set as we donot want our test set to be used in model building.
-What we can do is use predict function as shown below.
+Now,let's get to the prediction part.<br> For prediction,we should not use PCA on train and test separately as their variance is unequal which will result in different vector directions.<br> Also,we should not combine the training and test set as we donot want our test set to be used in model building.<br> What we can do is use predict function as shown below.

 ``` r
 pc_data_test <- predict(prin_comp,test[-c(12)])